 The Board believes that the leadership structure of Quanta's Board should include either an independent non-executive Chairman of the Board or a Lead Director who satisfies Quanta's standards for independence.
-The Board believes that the appointment of a Lead Director achieves many of the benefits claimed to result from the separation of the Chairman of the Board and the Chief Executive Officer roles.
+The Board believes that the appointment of a Lead Director achieves many of the bene fits claimed to result from the separation of the Chairman of the Board and the Chief Executive Officer roles.
 The Board reviews its leadership structure from time to time to assess whether it continues to serve the best interests of Quanta and its stockholders.
-The Board believes that this approach provides flexibility to adapt to changing circumstances, enabling the Board to fulfill its oversight role and allowing the Board to review the manner in which its leadership is configured with a view toward maintaining a structure that best serves Quanta and its stockholders.